9-8-7-6/cs-notes/parallel programming/part 1: parallel programming.md

 ### Environment Management Routines

 - **`MPI_Init()`**
-  Initializes(Set up) the MPI execution environment.
+  - Initializes(Set up) the MPI execution environment.
+  - This routine must be called by one thread only.
+That thread is called the main thread and must be the thread that calls MPI_Finalize.

 - **`MPI_Finalize()`**
-  Terminates(Tear down) the MPI execution environment.
+  - Terminates(Tear down) the MPI execution environment.

 - **`MPI_Comm_size(comm, &size)`**
-  Determines the total number of processes in the communicator group.
+  - Determines the total number of processes in the communicator group.

 - **`MPI_Comm_rank(comm, &rank)`**
-  Determines the  rank (task ID) of the calling process within the communicator.
+  - Determines the  rank (task ID) of the calling process within the communicator.
   The rank identifies which process is executing.

 ---